-In Hyperglance links are the lines between nodes and groups.
-There are different kinds of links and they are represented differently in the 3D map depending on what sort of link they are...
+In Hyperglance links connect resources and groups.
+There are different kinds of links and they are represented differently in the diagram depending on what sort of link they are...

-The simplest kind of link in Hyperglance is represented a thin solid line between nodes:
+The simplest kind of link in Hyperglance is a thin solid line between resources:

-Clicking on an aggregate link will display a popup an interactive diagram of all the individual links that are represented by the aggregate link as well as showing all the pairs of entities that they span between:
+Clicking on an aggregate link will popup an interactive list of all the links that are represented by the aggregate link and all the associated entities involved:

-You can click on any of the individual links, nodes or groups in the diagram to bring up more information about them.
+You can click on any of the individual links, resources or groups in the diagram to bring up more information about them.